 A. After submission you should receive an immediate confirmation of receipt via email to your Surrey account.

-Applications made before an exam or deadline usually take around 2-3 days to receive an outcome.
+Applications usually take around 5 working days to receive an outcome.

 Q. What do I do if I have not had an outcome before my exam or coursework deadline?

 A. In this instance, we would advise that you attempt the assessment if you can, as there is no guarantee that your application will be successful.
 Make sure the invigilator records that you have submitted an ECs application.
 If you need to, you can fill in an 'unfit to sit' form during the exam.